Which Trump official has coronavirus now? This reporter always seems to know first.

 The White House has continually insisted that it has followed guidance from the Centers for Disease Control and Prevention regarding essential workers and contact tracing among those considered a “close contact” with an infected person.
 “Any positive case is taken very seriously, which is why the White House Medical Unit leads a robust contact-tracing program with CDC personnel and guidance to stop ongoing transmission,” White House spokesman Judd Deere told The Washington Post in October.

-Still, journalists and others have called on the administration for greater transparency regarding the reach of the virus within the top levels government.
+Still, journalists and others have called on the administration for greater transparency regarding the reach of the virus within the top levels of government.

 “This is information the White House should have been disclosing, when people around the president test positive and people who spend time around reporters test positive,” Karl said.
 “Instead the world has frequently found out because of a Jennifer Jacobs scoop.
 She’s done a service.”